substack/wikidb/readme.markdown

 called before `rows` are inserted with `db.batch()`. `fn(err, rows)` should provide the new rows to insert.

-Optionally tag a document by setting `opts.tags` to an array of string tags.
+Optionally tag a document by setting `meta.tags` to an array of string tags.

 `cb(err, hash)` fires with an error or the hash of the content written into `w`.